jart/cosmopolitan/libc/README.md

   be compared to something more along the lines of, "the Russians just used a pencil to write in space", versus spending millions researching a pen like NASA.

-  One cost worth noting, concerning stateless API translation, is file descriptors needed to change from `int` to `int64_t`, thus requiring a certain degree of added care when porting software.